MindscapeHQ/raygun4js/README.md

 });
 ```

 When a route or view change is triggered in your SPA, this function should be called with type being `pageView` and `path` set to a string representing the new view or route.
-Pulse will collect up all timing information that is available and send it to the dashboard.
+RUM will collect up all timing information that is available and send it to the dashboard.
 These are then viewable as 'virtual pages'.

 The following are a couple of configuration examples that you can use or adapt for your client-side view library/framework.
 Naturally, if you are using a more full-featured routing system, you should trigger a pageView inside there when the route changes.